stremreich/EffvTime/README.md

 EffvTime.C is a ROOT macro for plotting per-chamber SEG/LCT efficiencies on a efficiency v time plot.

 ## Use (in ROOT's interactive shell)
+### Before calling
 Make sure to load the CMSStyle package before loading/calling EffvTime.
 This can be done in EffvTime by uncommenting the first 3 lines of the function or manually in ROOT.
 CMSStyle.C is included in this repository.

+Depending on your ROOT version, you may also need to load vvloader.C, since EffvTime stores the various efficiency data in a 3D std::vector object, which may not be automatically recognized by ROOT as writable to a .root file.

 ### Calling EffvTime()
 The EffvTime function has 5 parameters: